 For the compiler to output the desired character ,it will first note the internal binary digits of the value provided,here the compiler does not even known that a value 45 is provided,it can only say that after it has done the binary digit conversion to integer type.In the code above we are asking the compiler to print a char type so it will take the integer value that is calculated from the binary digit and will map the character corresponding to the value in the ASCII chart.When it finds the correct character it prints it out on the screen.Thus we get a character as an output.So,you can see what the compiler does first before printing the character:it converts the binary digit to integer type first,it does not print the character directly from the binary digit.It knows that since integer and char type share the same internal format converting the binary digit to integer first is a better choice and after that it knows what character to print out.Easy huh?
 Well my intention here is not to explain how compiler works but to show you that integer and char type have the same internal format and they take advantage of it with one another.If you have grasped the concept explained above you can now proceed to the main topic:difference between signed and unsigned char.

-The difference between signed and unsigned char type is mainly based on the integer value those two type can represent.The signed char type when converted to integer type can represent both -ve and +ve values,but unsigned type can represent only +ve value.In signed type the left most bit is reserve to store either 1 or 0 for -ve and +ve sign leaving only 7 bits to represent the actual value so, it can represent an integer between – and ( – 1) (-128 to 127).
-In case of unsigned type no such allocation is made so it can represent an integer between 0 and (-1)(0 to 255).In the pictorial representation below the ranges of integer value they can represent is shown on the number line.
+The difference between signed and unsigned char type is mainly based on the integer value those two type can represent.The signed char type when converted to integer type can represent both -ve and +ve values,but unsigned type can represent only +ve value.In signed type the left most bit is reserve to store either 1 or 0 for -ve and +ve sign leaving only 7 bits to represent the actual value so, it can represent an integer between -27 to (27 – 1) (-128 to 127).
+In case of unsigned type no such allocation is made so it can represent an integer between 0 and (28-1)(0 to 255).In the pictorial representation below the range of integer value they can represent is shown on the number line.

 Fig. Difference between signed and unsigned char type